-You can add macros to your library by choosing Export as Macro Library from the File menu and selecting the Add to My Macro Library checkbox.
-You can get Macro Library entries from us or from other Keyboard Maestro users and add them to you library by double clicking them or by choosing Import to Macro Library from the File menu.
+You can add macros to your library by choosing the File > Export as Macro Library menu and selecting the Add to My Macro Library checkbox.
+You can get Macro Library entries from us or from other Keyboard Maestro users and add them to you library by double clicking them or by choosing the File > Import to Macro Library menu.